My origami friend once told

 Hasn’t time to stop and chat

-Training wasn’t meant for that
+Training isn’t meant for that

-Sprints past like a thoroughbred
+Racing like a thoroughbred

 Focused on the road ahead

-You enflame
+You inflame

 It’s a game